-If your income alone is not sufficient to meet the requirement for your household size, the intending immigrant will be ineligible for an immigrant visa or adjustment of status, unless the requirement can be met using any combination of the following:
+If your income alone is not sufficient to meet the income requirement for your household size, the intending immigrant will be ineligible for an immigrant visa or adjustment of status, unless the requirement can be met using any combination of the following:

-- 1. Income from any relatives or dependents living in your household or dependents listed on your most recent Federal income tax return who signed Form I-864A, Contract Between Sponsor and Household Member; - 2.
-Income from the intending immigrant, if that income will continue from the same source after immigration, and if the intending immigrant is currently living in your residence.
+- 1. Income from your spouse who executed Form I-864A; - 2.
+Income from the intending immigrant who executed Form I-864A, if that income will continue from the same source after immigration, and if the intending immigrant is currently living in your residence.
 If the intending immigrant is your spouse, his or her income can be counted regardless of current residence, but it must continue from the same source after he or she becomes a lawful permanent resident; - 3.
-The value of your assets, the assets of any household member who has signed Form I-864A, or the assets of the intending immigrants; or - 4.
-A joint sponsor whose income and/or assets equal at least 125 percent of the Federal Poverty Guidelines.
+The value of your assets, the assets of your spouse if he or she has executed Form I-864A, or the assets of the intending immigrants; or - 4.
+A joint sponsor who executed a separate Form I-864 whose income and/or assets equal at least 125 percent of the Federal Poverty Guidelines.
 (See the What is a Joint Sponsor section of these Instructions for more information.)